 - myMail.rit.edu has not been compromised.

-- McAfee VirusScan (McAfee HIPS) with up-to-date virus definitions will protect against viruses and many other threats that may be associated with phishing emails.
-(Antivirus software is available free to RIT students, faculty, and staff for home use from http://www.rit.edu/its/
+- Antivirus software with up-to-date virus definitions will protect against viruses and many other threats that may be associated with phishing emails.
+(McAfee Antivirus software is available free to RIT students, faculty, and staff for home use from http://www.rit.edu/its/

 - MySpam will block many of these phishing e-mails.
 However, senders actively modify messages to avoid spam traps like Brightmail, and that allows a few to slip through.

 - Delete the e-mail.
-If you clicked on the link, change your password NOW, scan your systems for viruses and spyware and report the situation to your Help Desk (SCOB, NTID, ITS).
+If you clicked on the link, change your password NOW, scan your systems for viruses and spyware, and report the situation to your IT support (SCOB, NTID, ITS Service Desk, etc.).